alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 ### Fixing sleep

-Ensure that `HibernationFixup.kext` is installed & run the following command on terminal:
+The computer is able to sleep, however, it automatically reboots after attempting to wake it.
+Since I rarely use this function, the quick and dirty solution was to disable sleep with the following commands:

+     sudo pmset -a disksleep 0
+     sudo pmset -a sleep 0
-    sudo pmset -a hibernatemode 3
+     sudo pmset -a hibernatemode 0
+     sudo pmset -a disablesleep 1

 ### Fixing Trackpad behavior